almyy/flutrack_backend/README.md

 python flutrack_backend/populateDB.py
 ```

 This step may take a while.
+If you get import errors, you might have to add the project folder to the PYTHONPATH environment variable manually.
 This will populate the database with the required cities, airports, as well as some updated tweets from the Flutrack API.

 When the database is populated and the secret key is set, the API is ready to be run.
 You can run the following command to start the API locally: